ev3rnub/CSC235_Week_2/readme.md

 ## 11/22/2025
 * 1. Added a for loop to the simulated terminal control interface to satisfy this weeks assignment to simulate connecting to the Outposts network.

+## 11/28/2025
+* 1. Added a dictionary to the simulated terminal control interface to satisfy this weeks assignment.
+Added problemMenu to use the dictionary to display data.